Also Helps Veterans

 As It Stands Today

-Dan Horkey began looking for support on this issue, and contacted his Congressmen Derek Kilmer of Washington.
-A letter was sent to the Veterans Affairs (PSAS) in the summer of 2014.
-The Congressmen asked what law or statue is prohibiting VA Central Office from continuing to provide Veterans with Dan Horkey Approved Options.
-We are still waiting for a reply from Central Office of Veterans Affairs, Prosthetic and Sensory Aids (PSAS) in Wash.
-D.C.
+In January 2013, Dan Horkey began looking for support on this issue and contacted his Congressmen Derek Kilmer in Washington State.
+Congressmen sent a letter to the Veterans Affairs (PSAS) and Congressmen asked the VA what law or statue is prohibiting VA Central Office from continuing to provide Veterans with Dan Horkey Approved Options?

-Purchase orders and sales were awarded by VA Hospitals from 2009-2012: Durham, NC, Indianapolis, IN, Jackson, MS, Decatur VA, Atlanta, GA, Baltimore, MD, Topeka, KS, Memphis, TN.
+at VA Hospitals in Durham, NC, Indianapolis, IN, Jackson, MS, Decatur VA, Atlanta, GA, Baltimore, MD, Topeka, KS, Memphis, TN.